 BAJAJ FINSERV DIRECT LIMITED

-Types of Investors Eligible to Participate in an IPO
+4 Different Types of Investors In IPO

 Explore the defined investor categories in Indian IPOs, their characteristics, allocation eligibility, and roles in public market participation.